Marquez Valdes-Scantling: Kansas City Chiefs

 On March 24, 2022, Valdes-Scantling signed a three-year, $30 million contract with the Kansas City Chiefs.
 In Week 7, against the 49ers, he had three receptions for 111 yards in the 44–23 victory.
 In the 2022 regular season, he had 42 receptions for 687 receiving yards and two receiving touchdowns in 17 games, of which he started 11.
 In the AFC Championship Game, Valdes-Scantling caught six passes for 116 yards and a touchdown helping the Chiefs defeat the Cincinnati Bengals 23–20.
 Valdes-Scantling won his first Super Bowl championship in the 38–35 victory over the Philadelphia Eagles in Super Bowl LVII.
 He was targeted once with no receptions in the game.

 Valdes-Scantling caught a career-low 21 passes for 315 yards and just one touchdown in the 2023 regular season.
 In the AFC Championship Game against the Baltimore Ravens, Valdes-Scantling caught a 32-yard pass on third down right before the two-minute warning, allowing the Chiefs to run out the rest of the clock and beat the Ravens 17–10.
-In Super Bowl LVIII, Valdes-Scantling had three receptions for 20 yards and a touchdown in the Chiefs 25–22 victory over the San Francisco 49ers.
+In Super Bowl LVIII, Valdes-Scantling had three receptions for 20 yards and a touchdown in the Chiefs' 25–22 overtime victory over the San Francisco 49ers.
 On February 28, 2024, he was released.